elizhl/consul-training/README.md

 You need to run an aplication inside one of your consul clients.
 Can be whatever you want at any port

-Add this code to your consul client configuration file
+Add this code to your consul client configuration file:

     tokens = {
         default = "[your_token]"
     }